Rodrigo Noval de Oliveira

-Rodrigo Noval de Oliveria (Niterói, September 25, 1978 – Cabo Frio, November 6, 2024) was a Brazilian military police officer, writer, and poet.
+Rodrigo Noval de Oliveira (Niterói, 25 September 1978 – Cabo Frio, 6 November 2024) was a Brazilian military police officer, writer, and poet.

 He distinguished himself both as a military and police officer and in literature, being honored in this capacity in 2022 by the Legislative Assembly of the State of Rio de Janeiro, among other honors.
 He was a member of the Friburguense Academy of Letters, in Nova Friburgo, where he lived, and was tipped to be the first black person to assume the presidency of the institution.
 He was shot and killed by criminals on November 6, 2024, in Cabo Frio, while visiting his son and granddaughter.

 Personal life

-Rodrigo was born in Niterói on November 25, 1978, and has at least one sister, Valéria Noval.
+Rodrigo was born in Niterói on 25 September 1978, and has at least one sister, Valéria Noval.

 He joined the Military Police of the State of Rio de Janeiro in 2005.
 In 2024, he was a second sergeant in the Military Police, assigned to the 30th Military Police Battalion in Teresópolis since 2017.

 He had been married for the second time since 2015 to his wife Cláudia Danielle Labres Perrut Noval, leaving behind two children and two grandchildren from his first marriage.